Last updated by Dr Sarah Brewer on

 The upper safe level for long-term use from supplements is suggested as 1000 mcg (1mg) vitamin K.

-Don’t take supplements containing vitamin K if you are on warfarin treatment unless your doctor tells you to.
+Don’t take supplements containing vitamin K if you are on warfarin treatment except under medical instruction.